lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 ### Building the paintbrush controller

 Now that we completed an initial PaintIO app with serial input support, it's time to build the custom Arduino-based paintbrush controller.
 Recall that initially, we will simply transmit x,y brush location information from Arduino to p5.js.
-We could really use any analog input sensor we want for this but for simplicity, we will start with our handy and reliable [potentiometer](../arduino/potentiometers.md).
+We could really use any analog input sensor we want for this but for simplicity, we will start with our handy and reliable {% include tlink.html id='arduino-potentiometers' text='potentiometer' %}.

 #### The initial paintbrush controller circuit